-This year the spring equinox is on September 23rd.
-On this day there will be an equal number of hours of day and night and then the daylight hours will grow until we reach the longest day on the summer solstice.
+Every year the spring equinox comes around September 23rd.
+On this day there is an equal number of hours of day and night, and then the daylight hours will grow until we reach the longest day on the summer solstice.
 The lengthening days of Spring are a time for new beginnings, seeds and ideas germinating and blooming and new paths to follow in life or perhaps new ways to walk your current path.

 In Chinese medicine, spring is part of the Wood element which in turn relates to your Liver and Gallbladder, your eyes, your tendons, the virtue of benevolence and the emotion of anger, the sour flavour, and the free flow of qi just to name a few of the correspondences.

 Since your liver is an important organ of detoxification Spring is an ideal time for detoxifying and cleansing your whole system of any impurities, physical, mental or emotional, that you have collected over the past months or years.
 As your Liver likes the sour flavour try starting your day with a warm glass of water with either lemon juice or apple cider vinegar as a great way to help your Liver detox.
 Seasonal cleansing offers you an opportunity to clarify what you want to let go of and what you want to hold on to in pursuit of greater health and wellbeing.
 Acupuncture and Chinese herbs are great ways to support your process and to help you spring clean your body, mind and spirit.

 Your liver rules your tendons so spring is a perfect time to come out of winter hibernation and start stretching to get your qi flowing with some gentle exercise such as tai chi or qi gong.
 Fresh air helps your liver qi flow so going outside for a walk and getting your blood flowing freely is also a great way to support your liver.
 So, for optimum health this spring, get your qi moving.